OMNIA, ESPOO ADULT EDUCATION CENTRE

 - Less than 24 hours before the start of the course: the student must pay the full course fee.

-- 10 or more days before the start of the course, the place on the course can be cancelled via the Ilmonet.fi service or the Adult Education Centre’s customer service.
+- 10 or more days before the start of the course, the place on the course can be cancelled via the Ilmonet.fi service or the adult education centre’s customer service.

-• The invoiced course or cancellation fee is always at least €10.
+• The invoiced course or cancellation fee is at always least €10.

 • If a student cancels their enrolment for a course, we will charge a material fee or other fee according to the course description, if invoicing such a fee is mentioned in the course information.